 But not everyone is totally enamored.

 Some people say the grid-like feel takes a while to get used to, while others just can’t get past it.
-Some complain that the nearly 12-pound weight is way too heavy for a pillow.
-“When you wake up in the middle of the night and are very groggy it is HARD to move the pillow half asleep,” one reviewer writes.
+Some complain that the nearly 12-pound weight is waaaay too heavy for a pillow: “When you wake up in the middle of the night and are very groggy it’s HARD to move the pillow half asleep,” one reviewer writes.

 The good news is that Purple offers free shipping and a 100-night no-risk trial.
 So you can see if the pillow is right for you without making a huge commitment.

 - Firmness: medium